MicrosoftDocs/azure-docs/articles/batch/batch-rendering-service.md

 ![Select image type for the Batch account](./media/batch-rendering-service/add-pool.png)

-Scroll down and click **Graphics and rendering licensing** to open the **Choose licenses** blade, and select one of the software licenses:
+Scroll down and click **Graphics and rendering licensing** to open the **Choose licenses** blade, and select one or more of the software licenses:

 ![Select graphics and rendering license for the pool](./media/batch-rendering-service/graphics-licensing.png)